vime-js/vime/examples/svelte/README.md

 # @vime/svelte-example

-This example was bootstrapped using the [`sveltejs/template`](https://github.com/sveltejs/template), and demonstrates how to load and use Vime with Svelte via the `@vime/core` package.
+This example was bootstrapped using the [`sveltejs/template`](https://github.com/sveltejs/template), and demonstrates how to setup Vime with Svelte via the `@vime/core` package.
 The main files to look at are [`public/index.html`](./public/index.html) for loading, and [`src/App.svelte`](./src/App.svelte) for usage.